brokalys/sls-pinger/README.md

 ## Deployment

-Travis takes care of deployments.
+Github actions take care of deployments.
 The following command can be used for doing manual deployments.

 ```sh
 yarn deploy